MsBitha1/Network_Data_Analysis/README.md

 2) Ensure Python is installed.

-3) Install the necessary libarries for this case pandas.
+3) Install the necessary libraries for this case pandas.

 4) Open the Jupyter Notebook.